S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB4.md

 Ensure the private key corresponds to the deployer account on Sepolia.
 You can use any account created with Metamask, and acquire testnet ETH from a faucet like Alkemy faucet.

 2.2 Update the `chainID` in your `hardhat.config.js` file from 1303 to 11155111.
-Then change the network name "votingchain" to "sepolia"
+Then change the network name "poa" to "sepolia"

 ```
 require("@nomicfoundation/hardhat-toolbox");